Top 10 African Animals

 Okapi

 The okapi is a giraffid mammal native to the northeastern region of the Democratic Republic of the Congo in Central Africa.
-Although it resembles a zebra in its striped legs, it is more closely related to the giraffe.
-The okapi is a solitary and elusive forest-dwelling animal and is classified as an... read more
+Although it resembles a zebra because of its striped legs, it is more closely related to the giraffe.
+The okapi is a solitary and elusive forest-dwelling animal and is classified... read more

 These shy creatures are the international symbol of cryptozoology.